Morning After Pill Myths

 THE TRUTH: Emergency contraception only has a temporary effect on your ability to conceive.
 There is no evidence to suggest that repeated use of emergency contraception will make you infertile.

 A whopping 63% of the women in the survey mistakenly thought that repeated use of emergency contraception could make you infertile.
-While it is not recommended that you use the morning after pill frequently in place of using routine contraception such as the contraceptive pill, using it more than once will not lead to fertility problems.
-Emergency contraception simply prevents pregnancy temporarily (or, in the case of the coil, for the period that you have it inserted).
+While it is not recommended that you use the morning after pill frequently in place of using routine contraception, using it more than once will not lead to fertility problems.
+Emergency contraception simply prevents pregnancy temporarily (or in the case of emergency copper coil: an anti inflammatory reaction within the endometrium will prevent implantation and copper has a toxic effect on sperm and inhibits its penetration).

 MYTH: “Emergency contraception is difficult or embarrassing to get hold of.”

 THE TRUTH: Emergency contraception is available for free from lots of places, including GP surgeries and contraception clinics.
-The morning after pill can also be requested through the LloydsPharmacy Online Doctor morning after pill clinic.
+The morning after pill can also be requested through our morning after pill clinic.

 43% of women said they did not know where to get emergency contraception and one-third thought you need a prescription for it.
-Levonorgestrel, the most commonly used morning after pill, is available for free from contraception clinics and Brook centres, and from the majority of GUM clinics and GP surgeries.
+Levonorgestrel, the most commonly used morning after pill, is available for free from contraception clinics, and from the majority of GUM clinics and GP surgeries.
 There are also certain pharmacies that supply the morning after pill for free.
 The emergency coil can also be fitted for free at sexual health centres and contraception clinics.

 Order the morning after pill online…